 (The Musikverein venue)

 How about a night of light classical music in a romantic historical ambience with dinner to boot?
-A strong option which hopefully repeats in 2026, for example, is:
+A strong alternative which hopefully repeats in 2027, for example, is:

 - Schönbrunn concerts: a bit of Strauss and Mozart in the long Baroque palace orangery, where the latter used to play for Emperor Joseph II (unless I’ve mixed up my monarchs)